 - Defrost meat in your refrigerator.
 Leaving it out at room temperature to defrost will greatly increase the chance of it spoiling.

-- Add all meats and sardine to a large bowl.
+- Add all meats and sardines to a large bowl.

 - Add all remaining ingredients and either mix by hand or with an emulsion blender.